Borage oil

 Thanks to its multiple properties it is widely used in natural cosmetics, for the beauty of hair, skin, nails, breasts and eye contour.
 It is a natural regulatory sebum and anti -wrinkle.

 Borragine seed oil is an excellent regulator of the sebaceous glands of the skin, allowing the capillary circulation to find its balance.
 It has soothing properties on the skin, which is silky and soft to the touch.
-It also contrasts stretch marks and is a natural antioxidant.

 In color service products, borage oil, combined with other vegetable oils, allows a deep and uniform absorption of the color inside the hair structure.
 The rich presence of Omega-3 and Omega-6 ensures an extraordinary softness and combability to the hair.